Electric Hybrid Technology

 Going the Extra Mile...
 Without the Extra Gas

-Not moving?
+- Not moving?
 Not using gas: Part of any driving school training curriculum involves significant portions of the lessons spent parked curbside discussing key driving concepts.
-While a hybrid Prius or Hybrid Escape idles, the gas motor automatically shuts off.
+While a hybrid Prius or Hybrid SUV idles, the gas motor automatically shuts off.
 Thus no gas is being burnt!

 But don't take our word for it.
 Check out the Hybrid Impact Calculator fact sheet to see just how much more efficient our driver training fleet is versus the competition's inefficient standard training vehicles.

 To find out more info about our behind the wheel driving school vehicles, please visit the following websites: